See the previous chapter…

 2026 2° 01' W

-It is believed that the Earth's magnetic field is produced by electrical currents that originate in the hot, liquid, outer core of the rotating Earth.
+The Earth's magnetic field is produced by electrical currents that originate in the hot, liquid, outer core of the rotating Earth.
 The flow of electric currents in this core is continually changing, so the magnetic field produced by those currents also changes.
-This means that at the surface of the earth, both the strength and direction of the magnetic field will vary over the years.
+This means that at the surface of the Earth, both the strength and direction of the magnetic field will vary over the years.
 This gradual change is called the secular variation of the magnetic field.
 Therefore, the encountered magnetic variation not only changes with location, but also varies over time.

 The correction for magnetic variation for your location is shown on the nearest nautical chart's compass rosenautical chart's compass rose.
 In this example we find a variation of 4° 15' W in 2009, with an indicated annual correction of 0° 08' E. Hence, in 2011 this variation is estimated to be 3° 59' (almost 4° west), and for 2020 the estimate is 2° 47' W.